gabrielleandro0801/typescript-design-patterns/README.md

 It separates an object’s state into intrinsic (shared) and extrinsic (context-specific) parts, allowing large numbers of fine-grained objects to be represented efficiently.

+## Iterator
+It is a behavioral design pattern that allows you to traverse elements of a collection (like arrays, lists, or maps) without exposing its internal structure.

+In short, it separates the logic of iteration (“what’s the next item?”) from the structure of the data (“how items are stored”).

 ## Mediator
 It is a behavioral design pattern that centralizes and orchestrates communication between different objects (called colleagues), preventing them from communicating directly with each other.